tanxh33/animation-principles-css/README.md

 # 12 Principles of Animation with CSS
 12 principles of animation illustrated with CSS.
+Check it out [here](https://tanxh33.github.io/animation-principles-css/).

 ## Original article
 - [Animation Principles for the Web — CSS Animation](https://cssanimation.rocks/principles/)